Devan-Kerman/NanoEvents/README.md

 ## Future features
 dynamic registry - it wouldn't be *as* fast as you couldn't disable mixins ahead of time, but it's fast enough for most people. sacrifice performance for ease of use.

+# Takes
+What is the perfect event api, and is it even possible?
+ - In my eyes, a perfect api would be nanoevents, but more accessible and usable.
+Right now creating an event is very jank, as it relies on magic bytecode copying to do it's magic, it's the best system I could come up with.
+My justification is that, those who *make* events are often more experienced than those who listen to them, since making events requires understanding on how to implement them.
+Dynamic registry may come to nanoevents in the near future, and that would put it fairly close to my ideal api, but there's still a few other problems.
+ - dynamic registry can't turn off mixins in advance, in most cases this isn't a concern, and dynamic registries are often a better choice, no-op mixed in code calling a asm-made invoker has an almost un-measurable impact on performance, so the tradeoff is more than worth it.

+# In conclusion
+It's quite easy to tell what a perfect api is now isn't it?
+ - no overhead (must be as fast as direct invocation, using the JIT to your advantage isn't really cheating)
+ - negative overhead (being able to disable from un-used mixins ahead of time)
+ - decentralized (for usability)
+ - no startup cost (almost impossible)
+However, accomplishing such a task is, as far as I'm aware, impossible.
+But with some cooperation it is possible to get close:
+1) posted-mixined class caching would reduce the startup cost, and make it almost 0, at that stage there is better places to optimize
+2) using instrumentation for events instead of mixin, the beuty of instrumentation is that u can dynamically transform classes, and remove/add bytecode on demand.
+It has it's limits though, it can only be used when run with a JDK, it's a hassle to setup, and can't add methods/fields at runtime.
+3) decentralized events are already happening with fabric callbacks and nanoevents, and I hope other platforms adopt them
+4) In my opinion asm is the path for performance, it's one of java's greatest advantages in my eyes, the fact that u can dynamically create code and have it still be optimized is ridiculously powerful.
+5) ahead-of-time dynamic events.
+Jar scanning is not an option for startup costs, however the jar can be scanned at build time to determine what events the user uses.
+This allows for dynamic registration while still having negative overhead.
+However that doesn't come at a cost either, the user has to install a gradle plugin or external program to post-process their jar.
+If a system is officially added to loom however, this con dissapears.

+Most if not all of these are out of the scope of nanoevents, and would require work in fabric to become a reality.

+So no, a perfect event api *isn't* possible, but we can get very, very close.